David Finkelhor: Life and career

 He has stated that he intends to continue his research until he proves "an unambiguous and persuasive case that the problem [of child sexual abuse] is widespread".
-According to Kenneth Plummer, he is "probably the most prominent sociologist at work in the field [of child sexual abuse]".
+According to Ken Plummer, he is "probably the most prominent sociologist at work in the field [of child sexual abuse]".

 In 1988 Finkelhor completed an investigation of child sexual abuse in daycares in the United States in response to the satanic ritual abuse panic and co-authored a book with Linda M. Williams.
 Mary de Young, a sociologist who has written about the moral panic that occurred along with the McMartin preschool trial, criticized the work for a lack of verifiable evidence and incorrect conclusions.
 It was also cited by Bruce Rind in his controversial work that concluded that the harm caused by child sexual abuse was not necessarily intense or pervasive.